dabomb1004/Files-GIF/README.md

 Up Rewards before clicking on it just to see their montly rewards.
 To remove this hassle, our team included the Verizon Up rewards in the navbar so users could quickly tap and get to see any great deals they got.

-ezgif.com-crop (1).gif - is the original layout
+ezgif.com-crop (1).gif - is the original layout and

 ezgif.com-crop (3).gif - is the new layout